Wetlands

 Minnesota House Introduces HF4764 On Wetland Replacement Siting Priorities

-Minnesota introduced HF4764 in March 2026 to eliminate geographic exemptions for wetland banking, requiring all mitigation to follow a strict local-to-regional siting hierarchy.
-This change will likely increase operational complexity and limit flexibility for developers and infrastructure owners relying on wetland credits for project compliance.
+Minnesota introduced legislation in March 2026 to eliminate geographic exemptions for wetland banking, mandating a strict local-to-regional siting hierarchy for all mitigation.
+This shift will likely increase project costs and development timelines by restricting the availability of usable wetland credits to the immediate vicinity of impacted sites.

 revisor.mn.govUnited StatesUnited States